Power Line Telecommunications (PLT)

 Current statistics on PLT complaints

-We have been maintaining statistics on PLT since July 2008.
-Up to the date of this statement there have been a total of 272 reports of interference attributed to PLT.
+Ofcom has maintained statistics on PLT since July 2008.
+As of December 2013 there have been a total of 289 reports of interference attributed to PLT.
 Every report of interference concerns an inability to receive a transmission on the shortwave band and is made by amateur radio users.

-The BBC Charter makes them responsible for the investigation of electro-magnetic interference to domestic radio and television reception.
-This duty was until recently contracted to Ofcom but has now reverted to the BBC.
-For further advice use the following link: https://faq.external.bbc.co.uk/templates/bbcfaqs/emailstatic/interferencePage
+The BBC Charter makes them responsible for the investigation of electro-magnetic interference to domestic radio and television reception. https://faq.external.bbc.co.uk/templates/bbcfaqs/emailstatic/interferencePage

 In this section